snowdriftcoop/snowdrift/GUIDE.md

 While the [README] has all the core install instructions, here we document the details more thoroughly.

-## Extra tools

-In addition to the required tools, we also suggest:

-    stack install hlint

-`hlint` followed by a filename will show suggestions for Haskell style.

 Setting up the database
 -----------------------